OGODEVO/LOCAL-LLM/README.md

 ## Project Goal

 The primary goal of this project is to create an accessible and user-friendly container where individuals with less technical expertise can easily manage their data, perform Retrieval-Augmented Generation (RAG) on their documents, and conduct internet searches, all with minimal or no coding required.
-It aims to democratize access to powerful AI capabilities for personal knowledge management and information retrieval.
+It aims to democratize access to powerful AI capabilities for personal knowledge management and information retrieval

 ## Features